Russia, New York

 Russia is a town in Herkimer County, New York, United States.
-The population was 2,587 at the 2010 census.
+The population was 2,269 at the 2020 census, down from 2,587 in 2010.
 The town is located in the northwestern part of the county and is northeast of Utica.

 The northern part of the town is in the Adirondack Park.

 History

-The area was first settled circa 1792.
-The town of Russia was formed from the town of Norway in 1806 as the "Town of Union."
-The name was changed to "Russia" in 1808.
-In 1836, part of Russia, along with part of the town of Ohio, was used to form the now-defunct town of Willmurt.
-When the town of Webb was formed in 1896, much of Willmurt was transferred to Webb with the rest returned to Ohio.
+The town of Norway was organized in 1792.
+The town of Russia – called Union until 1808 – was formed from the town of Norway in 1806.
+In 1836, part of Russia, along with part of the town of Ohio, was used to form the now-defunct town of Wilmurt.
+As of 1875, the main "industrial pursuits" of Russia were cheesemaking and buttermaking, while the primary farm products (besides flint corn, buckwheat etc) were maple sugar, apples, potatoes, and oats.
+When the town of Webb was formed in 1896, much of Wilmurt was transferred to Webb with the rest returned to Ohio.

 In 1865, the population of Russia was 2,030.

 Geography

 According to the United States Census Bureau, the town has a total area of 156.5 sqkm, of which 147.5 sqkm are land and 9.0 sqkm, or 5.72%, are water.
 Hinckley Reservoir, an impoundment on West Canada Creek, crosses the north-central part of the town.
 West Canada Creek forms the western boundary of the town (the border with Oneida County, south of the reservoir.

 New York State Route 8 and New York State Route 28 converge at Poland village.